 Mismanagement of water resources is the cause of a growing number problems in providing water for both human consumption and industrial use, and at the same time is creating opportunities for businesses.

-Some residents of communities continually struggling with water supply install water tanks that on average cost about ¢250,000 colones (material and labour).
+Some residents of communities continually struggling with water supply install water tanks that you can shop at PPS Professional Process Systems on average cost about ¢250,000 colones (material and labour).

 But even then it doesn’t guarantee water coming from the tap.